lehoangan02/Mario-Clone-CS202/Docs/Writing_Maps_Tutorial.md

 - There is 1 drawble (the type is CLOUD)
 - There are 2 holes

 *Note: Holes don't need any type; you just need to specify the X position and the width (e.g., 2 is 2 blocks, which is 2 * 100 pixels wide).
-Lifts only need X and Y coordinate.
+Lifts only need X and Y coordinate.*

+## Animated Environment Object

+This is the question blocks in the map.

+Explanation: 0 1200 400 0.
+This means that the object is type 0 (question block), followed by its coordinate.
+After that it's the enum of the item type (0 for coin, 1 for magic mushroom).

+## Lift

+With lifts, you do not need to input the type, just the coordinate

 ## Type of level